 "I think it has a bit of everything – it has the beautiful melodies, it has the virtuoso pyrotechnics, it's got great things for the soloist, for the orchestra.
 Everything about it just works." ~ James Ehnes on Bruch's Concerto.

-For a work that basically ended up overshadowing the rest of his compositions, only a tiny portion of its vast financial worth ever arrived in Max Bruch's pocket.
+For a work that basically ended up overshadowing the rest of his compositions, only a tiny portion of its vast financial worth arrived in Bruch's pocket.

 He made a short-sighted decision to sell the concerto to a publisher for a flat fee and abandon claims on any royalties earned.

 However, he had kept the original manuscript, and in the tight times following WWI, with a worthless German currency, he decided to sell it in America.
 The manuscript ended up in the hands of a pair of piano-playing sisters Rose and Ottilie Sutro, on the understanding they would to sell it and pass on the proceeds.

 Unfortunately, as Bruch's son Ewald recalled: "I was rather skeptical about the matter, but my father reassured me, 'My boy, soon I shall be free of all worries when the first dollars arrive.'
 The unsuspecting man just smiled.
 My father sustained this good faith until his death.
 He had neither received the promised dollars, nor had he seen the score of his G-minor Concerto again."

 Bruch began the work in 1864 as a 26-year-old but was unsure throughout its composition, writing to his former teacher "My violin concerto is progressing slowly – I do not feel sure of my feet on this terrain.
 Do you think it is very audacious to write a violin concerto?"